Chlorine dioxide

-Chlorine dioxide is a chemical compound with the formula ClO_{2} that exists as yellowish-green gas above 11 °C, a reddish-brown liquid between 11 °C and −59 °C, and as bright orange crystals below −59 °C. It is usually handled as an aqueous solution.
+Chlorine dioxide is a chemical compound with the formula ClO2 that exists as yellowish-green gas above 11 C, a reddish-brown liquid between 11 and -59 C, and as bright orange crystals below -59 C. It is usually handled as an aqueous solution.
 It is commonly used as a bleach.
-More recent developments have extended its applications in food processing and as a disinfectant.
+Applications are in food processing and as a disinfectant.